medic/cht-docs/content/en/apps/reference/app-settings/outbound.md

 `<minute> <hour> <day-of-month> <month> <day-of-week>`

 The transition verifies if a cron field exists in the configuration.
 If a cron field is present, it checks if the document is due for push.
-If it is ready, the new document is pushed.
-If it is not yet ready for push, the document is added to the outbound queue.
+If it is due, the new document is pushed.
+If it is not yet due for push, the document is added to the outbound queue.
 If the cron field isn’t present, then it goes ahead with the previous flow.

 Example: you want the system to send outbound pushes based on a cron schedule every day at 1:05.